 Step 6: “Stir” Your Compost

-Turning your compost with the use of a garden rake or shovel will help speed up the breaking down process of your food and household waste.
+Turning your compost with the use of a garden rake or shovel will help speed up the breaking down of the process of your food and household waste.

 After watering, stirring your compost is the next step.